SonkoDmitry/travelpayouts/README.md

  to the `require` section of your `composer.json` file.

-Usage
+Widgets usage
 -----
-0. Add the component in your view file:
+1. Add the component in your view file:
  ```php
  use SonkoDmitry\travelpayouts\widgets\SubscriptionWidget;
  ```

-1. Now you can use component
+2. Now you can use component
  ```php
  <?= SubscriptionWidget::widget([
      'backgroundColor' => '#00b1dd',